 eCommerce businesses are going to benefit from integrating chatbots into their customer service for multiple reasons:

 - Obtaining information about visitor’s demographics

-In short, the majority of eCommerce businesses need to follow this trend of chatbots for communicating with customers on multiple platforms at the same time in the upcoming days.
+In short, most eCommerce businesses need to follow this trend of chatbots for communicating with customers on multiple platforms simultaneously in the upcoming days.

 7. Faster payment methods

 You may have created an awesome eCommerce site and sourced hundreds and thousands of products.